-- > Simultaneously strengthening financial management and service delivery capacities may overwhelm absorptive capacities and financial and human resources of the target ministries. - > Dispersed activity locations may result in dissipation of results, particularly intersectionality opportunities, or opportunities for mutual reinforcement with other investments. - > Despite this investment and best efforts, there may no increase in RGC budget allocations for inclusive services; funding service provision would again fall to the donor community. - General Elections to be held in 2018 may disrupt program implementation. - > Shifts in RGC policies and priorities might interfere with implementation. - As PFM reform seeks to change existing systems, some resistance could occur.
+- > Simultaneously strengthening financial management and service delivery capacities may overwhelm absorptive capacities and financial and human resources of the target ministries. - Dispersed activity locations may result in dissipation of results, particularly intersectionality opportunities, or opportunities for mutual reinforcement with other investments. - > Despite this investment and best efforts, there may no increase in RGC budget allocations for inclusive services; funding service provision would again fall to the donor community. - > General Elections to be held in 2018 may slow program implementation. - > Shifts in RGC policies and priorities may require shifts in program focus. - As PFM reform seeks to change existing systems, some resistance could occur.